ewalldo/Packages-Project/Assets/CameraSystem/README.md

 - **Package requirements: Cinemachine 3 and InputSystem**

 ## 2 - Version History <a name="versionHistory"/>
-- 1.0: Initial release
+- 1.0: Initial release.
-- 2.0: Update to Cinemachine 3 and ensured package functionality in Unity version 6000.3.9f1
+- 2.0: Update to Cinemachine 3 and ensured package functionality in Unity version 6000.3.9f1.
+- 2.0.1: Fix occasional stutter on zoom.
+- 2.1.0: Add option to Edge Scroll when hovering UI.

 ## 3 - Features <a name="features"/>
 - Easier to create camera presets: By using ScriptableObjects, different camera presets can be created allowing the camera settings to be changed easily in the editor or during runtime.